-1. Who covers the cost of COVID-19 tests required prior to departure from the home country or upon arrival to the host country?
+1. Who covers the cost of any COVID-19 tests required to enter the US/return to the home country?

 2. If during the program a participant goes to the doctor and requires tests to determine if the participant has COVID-19, who covers those costs?

 The AFS Medical Plan covers costs related to diagnosis and treatment of illness.
 From that perspective as an insurer, this is not specifically COVID-19, but simply illness.
 If a doctor orders a test, then it is a covered expense.
 If a school requires an additional test for a new period, then the Sending family would pay.

 3. Does the AFS Medical Plan cover host families or volunteers?

 No. Host families and volunteers are responsible for their own medical expenses.

 4. Is the cost of a COVID-19 vaccine covered by the AFS Participant Medical Plan?

 No. The COVID-19 vaccine, as with any other vaccine, is not covered under the Travel Medical Plan and any costs associated with obtaining the vaccine will also be the responsibility of the student and sending family.
 For more information about the COVID vaccine for AFS students, click here.